Quick Search For a: in ZIP code

 Screening, Interviewing and Nanny Background Checks

-Recognizing that it might be challenging to get two children up the hallway stair to her apartment at the same time, Laura asked how Angie managed to do it.
-Angie innocently told her that she took the toddler up to the top of the stair, left her there unattended or restrained in any way, then went back down to fetch the other child.
+Recognizing that it might be challenging to get two children up the hallway stairs to her apartment at the same time, Laura asked how Angie managed to do it.
+Angie innocently told her that she took the toddler up to the top of the stairs, left her there unattended or restrained in any way, then went back down to fetch the other child.

 Laura and her husband were shocked.
 How could someone who seemed so nice and experienced have such a lapse in judgment?
-Suddenly Laura realized that, in her haste, she hadn't asked for or checked references.
+Suddenly Laura realized that in haste, she hadn't asked for or checked Angie's references.
 Luckily for this family, no one was hurt.
-But it points to one of the most important things to consider in hiring a nanny: checking & verifying references.
+But this serves as a reminder that when hiring a nanny, it is essential to check and verify references.

-After running a traditional nanny agency for more than 10 years, we have discovered that checking references is the single most important thing you can do — even more so than running a nanny background check.
-Here are some things to consider:
+After owning and operating a traditional nanny agency for more than 10 years, we've discovered that checking references is the single most important thing parents can do - even more so than running a nanny background check.

 • Look for things that don't match up.